Azure-Samples/ms-identity-javascript-angular-tutorial/7-Multitenant/1-call-api-mt/README.md

 This sample demonstrates how to develop a multi-tenant, cross-platform application suite comprising of an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with Azure Active Directory (Azure AD).
 Due to the topology of this application suite (*multi-tier*, *multi-tenant*), additional steps are needed for making the apps available to users in other tenants.

+When it comes to integrate Azure AD authentication in their apps, developers can choose to configure their app to be either **single-tenant** or **multi-tenant** while registering their app in the [Azure portal](https://portal.azure.com).

+- `Single tenant` apps are only available in the tenant they were registered in, also known as their **home tenant**.
+- `Multi-tenant` apps are available to users in both their home tenant and other tenants where they are **provisioned**.
+Apps that allow users to sign-in using their personal accounts that they use to sign into services like Xbox and Skype are also multi-tenant apps.
+We will cover provisioning of a multi-tenant app in other tenants using **admin-consent**

+> A recording of a Microsoft Identity Platform developer session that covered this topic of developing a multi-tenant app with Azure Active Directory is available at [Develop multi-tenant applications with Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).

 In order to grasp the relevant aspects of **multi-tenancy** covered in the sample, please follow [About the code](#about-the-code) section below.

 ## Scenario